Project Overview

 Community Benefit Sharing

 We’re putting City of Melton and nearby areas, including Plumpton, Hillside, Diggers Rest, Fraser Rise and Sydenham at the centre of our plans for community and economic benefit sharing.
 Equis, together with project partner SEC, will provide a community benefit fund worth $2.5 million in total, or $100,000 a year for the operational life of the project (25 years).
-The fund will look to support the delivery of programs earmarked by the community as essential, such as encouraging participation in higher education through scholarships and improving community safety.
+The fund will look to support the delivery of programs identified by the community.

 • Youth skills and pathways